tfkhim/music-tag-names/README.md

 # music-tag-names
-Python program for renaming music files based on meta data
+Python program for renaming music files based on meta data.
+Mostly for my own private use.

 ### Dependencies